The Victims and Witnesses (Scotland) Act 2014

 For further information on how to apply to us please download the guidance and application form below.

-A joint protocol has been agreed by Police Scotland, COPFS and SCS and can be downloaded below.
+A joint protocol has been agreed by Police Scotland, COPFS and SCTS and can be downloaded below.

 Working Together for Victims and Witnesses – Joint Protocol